Deutsche Mark: Currency reform of June 1948

-The Deutsche Mark was officially introduced on Sunday, June 20, 1948, by Ludwig Erhard.
-The old Reichsmark and Rentenmark were exchanged for the new currency at a rate of DM 1 = 10 ℛℳ for the essential currency such as wages, payment of rents etc., and DM 1 = 10 ℛℳ for the remainder in private non-bank credit balances, with half frozen.
-Large amounts were exchanged for 10 ℛℳ to 65pf.
+The Deutsche Mark was officially introduced on Sunday 20 June 1948 by Ludwig Erhard.
+Large amounts were exchanged for 10 ℛ︁ℳ︁ to 65pf.
 In addition, each person received a per capita allowance of DM 60 in two parts, the first being DM 40 and the second DM 20.
+Edward A. Tenenbaum managed the group of 11 experts that devised the currency reform, and also created "Deutsche Mark", a temporary name that became permanent.

 A few weeks later Erhard, acting against orders, issued an edict abolishing many economic controls which had been originally implemented by the Nazis, and which the Allies had not removed.
 He did this, as he often confessed, on Sunday because the offices of the American, British, and French occupation authorities were closed that day.
 He was sure that if he had done it when they were open, they would have countermanded the order.

 The introduction of the new currency was intended to protect western Germany from a second wave of hyperinflation and to stop the rampant barter and black market trade (where cigarettes were used as currency).
 Although the new currency was initially only distributed in the three western occupation zones outside Berlin, the move angered the Soviet authorities, who regarded it as a threat.
 The Soviets promptly cut off all road, rail and canal links between the three western zones and West Berlin, starting the Berlin Blockade.
 In response, the U.S. and Britain launched an airlift of food and coal and distributed the new currency in West Berlin as well.